Understanding Trombone Technique Plateaus

 6. Seek External Feedback

 Get a second set of ears.
 A teacher, mentor, or fellow trombonist can hear things you miss, such as subtle tension, embouchure misalignment, or rhythmic insecurity.
 If you don’t have a private teacher, consider joining an online community like the r/Trombone subreddit or a local trombone choir.
 Fresh perspectives often provide the breakthrough you need.
+Even one lesson focused on your plateau can save months of trial and error.
+Many professional trombonists offer one-time consultations or masterclasses online.

 7. Prioritize Rest and Physical Care